Technorely/tendermint/docs/architecture/adr-030-consensus-refactor.md

 implementations of the specifications are correct, much like we strive to formaly verify our alogrithms and protocols we should work towards high confidence about the correctness of our program code.
-One of those is the core of Tendermint - Consensus - which currently resides in the `consensus` package.
+One of those is the core of Tenderely - Consensus - which currently resides in the `consensus` package.
 Over time there has been high friction making changes to the package due to the algorithm being scattered in a side-effectful container (the current `ConsensusState`).
 In order to test the algorithm a large object-graph needs to